danielnjama/mysql-course/README.md

 ## 2.3 How to access MySQL database
 #### 2.3.1 Connecting to the server
-The access to a MySQL database depends on the deployment method or the location of the database.
+The access to a MySQL database depends on how the database is deployment or the location of the database.
 To keep it simple:- see the following.

 To connect to the server, run the command: